Semantic Mapping for Orchard Environments by Merging Two-Sides Reconstructions of Tree Rows: Methodology

 \subsubsection{Trunk Detection}

-In an orchard setting, tree trunk is one of the most common traits.
-Horticulturists typically measure the trunk diameter of each fruit tree.
+In orchard settings, one of the challenges in establishing visual correspondences is identifying good features to track.
+Traditional geometric features, such as corners and lines, are highly ambiguous and rarely visible from two sides of a tree row.
+Instead, tree trunks are easily captured from both sides, and provide robust features to establish correspondences~\cite{roy2018registering}.
+Detecting tree trunks is also beneficial because horticulture scientists use trunk diameter as a phenotypic trait~\cite{dong2018tree}.
 To detect and extract trunk information (see Fig.~\ref{fig:trunkDetection}), we perform segmentation using Mask R-CNN~\cite{he2017mask}.

 Mask R-CNN is the state-of-the-art algorithm for instance segmentation.
 Its model decouples class prediction and mask generation, and has three outputs for each object instance: a class label, a bounding box and a mask extracting a fine spatial layout.
 The whole image as the input is taken by the Region Proposal Network (RPN) which outputs bounding box proposals.
 Each proposal is supposed to be an object.
 Based on the bounding box, the Fully Convolutional Network (FCN) performs an object segmentation.
-The Mask R-CNN model we used is based on an open-source implementation by Matterport\footnote{\url{https://github.com/matterport/Mask_RCNN}}, built on Feature Pyramid Network (FPN) and ResNet-101 as backbone.
+The Mask R-CNN model we used is based on an open-source implementation by Matterport\footnote{\url{https://github.com/matterport/Mask_RCNN}}, built on Feature Pyramid Network (FPN) and ResNet-101~\cite{he2016deep} as the backbone.

-\textbf{Datasets:} 1000 images (around 2000 annotated instances) are selected from five orchards that have different environment settings.
+\textbf{Datasets:} 1000 images (around 2000 instances annotated using the VGG Image Annotator\footnote{\url{http://www.robots.ox.ac.uk/~vgg/software/via}}) are selected from five orchards that have different environment settings.
 We split all images into five different datasets (including training and evaluation) based on the test orchard ID.
-For example, to test the trunk detector on orchard 1, we build the training data using 90\% of images from orchards 2 to 5 and only 50\% of images from orchard 1, and leave the rest as the data for evaluation.
+For example, to test the trunk detector on orchard 1, we build the training data using 90\% of images from orchards 2 to 5 and 50\% of images from orchard 1.
+Therefore, in the whole training data, the percentage of the data from orchard 1 is only around 10\%$\sim$20\%.
+We leave the rest as the data for evaluation.
 Each dataset simulates the case that when the orchard environment is changed, we need to tune the trunk detector by adding only a small portion of new images to the training pool.